 NSPCC Learning website.

-Schools and colleges should consider who in their institution has the technical knowledge to maintain safe IT arrangement
+Schools and colleges should consider who in their institution has the technical knowledge to maintain safe IT arrangements.
+St Thomas and St Anne’s Primary school uses Woodlands IT support and Shropshire IT to assist with safe IT arrangements.

 8. Supporting children in school

-is committed to ensuring the safety and well-being of all its students.
+St Thomas and St Anne’s CE Primary School is committed to ensuring the safety and well-being of all its students.

-will continue to be a safe space for all children to attend and flourish.
+St Thomas and St Anne’s CE Primary School will continue to be a safe space for all children to attend and flourish.
 The Headteacher will ensure that appropriate staff are on site and staff-to-pupil ratios are appropriate, to maximise safety.

-will refer to the Government guidance for education and childcare settings on how to implement social distancing and continue to follow the advice from Public Health England on handwashing and other measures to limit the risk of spread of COVID19.
+St Thomas and St Anne’s CE Primary School will refer to the Government guidance for education and childcare settings on how to implement social distancing and continue to follow the advice from Public Health England on handwashing and other measures to limit the risk of spread of COVID19.

-will ensure that where we care for children of critical workers and vulnerable children on site, we ensure appropriate support is in place for them.
+St Thomas and St Anne’s CE Primary School will ensure that where we care for children of critical workers and vulnerable children on site, we ensure appropriate support is in place for them.
 This will be bespoke to each child and recorded on the child’s safeguarding file.

-will update the current Behaviour policy with an addendum for use during the arrangements for education of students in school during the Covid-19 partial school closures.
+St Thomas and St Anne’s CE Primary School will update the current Behaviour policy with an addendum for use during the arrangements for education of students in school during the Covid-19 partial school closures.
 It is to be used in conjunction with, and read alongside, the Behaviour Policy, Anti-Bullying Policy, E-Safety Policy and Peer-on-Peer Abuse Policy

 9.Peer-on-peer Abuse

-recognises that during the closure a revised process may be required for managing any report of such abuse and supporting victims.
+St Thomas and St Anne’s CE Primary School recognises that during the closure a revised process may be required for managing any report of such abuse and supporting victims.

 Where a school receives a report of peer on peer abuse, they will follow the principles as set out in part 5 of KCSIE and of those outlined within the Child Protection & Safeguarding policy.